nicolaCirillo/ate-it/subtask_b.md

 ---
 ## Output

-The system output must also be a **CSV** or **JSON** file containing the assigned cluster for each term.
+The system output must also be a **CSV** or **JSON** file, where each term is assigned to a cluster.

 **Output requirements:**
-- Cluster should be represented as integer cluster IDs.
+- Each cluster must be represented by an integer cluster ID.

 ---
 ### Example of CSV output file